dhananjaypai08/VerifAI/README.md

 2. Install dependencies: `npm install`
 3. Configure the environment settings as per the provided documentation.
 4. Run the application: `npm start`
+5. Running Backend: <br />
+After installing dependencies, follow these steps to run the backend:<br />
+i.
+Open a new terminal.<br />
+ii.
+Activate the virtual environment: `env/Scripts/activate`<br />
+iii.
+Navigate to the backend directory: `cd lucas`<br />
+iv.
+Run the backend application.<br />
+7. Running AI: <br />
+After installing dependencies, follow these steps to run the AI:<br />
+i.
+Open a new terminal.<br />
+ii.
+Navigate to the AI directory.<br />
+iii.
+Run the main Python script: `python main.py`<br />

 ## Contributing
 We welcome contributions from the community!
 If you'd like to contribute to VerifAI, please follow our [Contribution Guidelines](CONTRIBUTING.md).